Kagebounshin/neverday-milestone-project-1/README.md

 * I want to read more about the band.

-* I want to have access to all the upcoming tour dates.
+* I want to know when and where the band is playing a show.

-* I want to know were I can purchases tickets to the shows.
+* I want to know where I can purchases tickets to the shows.

-* I want to know where I can get access to their music, videos, social media accounts etc.
+* I want to know where I can listend to their music, watch their videos or visit their social media accounts etc.

+* I want to be able to contact the band.

 As an employer:

-* I want to get easy access on how to contact the band to play future shows.
+* I want to get easy access on how to contact the band for future requests.

 links to mock ups, wireframes etc.